cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 ### Cancel Upgrade Process

-As discussed, during the upgrade handshake a chain may cancel the upgrade by writing an error receipt into the `UpgradeError` and restoring the original connection to `OPEN`.
+During the upgrade handshake a chain may cancel the upgrade by writing an error receipt into the error path and restoring the original connection to `OPEN`.
 The counterparty must then restore its connection to `OPEN` as well.
 A relayer can facilitate this by calling `CancelConnectionUpgrade`:

 ```typescript
 function cancelConnectionUpgrade(